schroedtert/test-rtd/docs/source/jpscore/jpscore_operativ.rst

    -  The time step for the solver.
 This should be choosed with care.
-      For force-based model it is recommended to take a value between
+      For force-based model it is recommended to take a value between :math:`10^{-2}` and :math:`10^{-3}` s.

-      .. math::  10^{-2}

-      \ and

-      .. math:: 10^{-3}

-      s.
 For first-order models, a value of 0.05 s should be OK.
 A larger time step leads to faster simulations, however it is too risky and can lead to numerical instabilities, collisions and overlapping among pedestrians.
    -  Unit: s

 -  ``<exit_crossing_strategy>3</exit_crossing_strategy>``

-   -  Positive values in
+   -  Positive values in :math:`[1, 9]`.
+See

-      .. math:: [1, 9]

-      .
-See `Direction strategies <jpscore_direction.html>`__ for the definition of the strategies.
+      `Direction strategies <jpscore_direction.html>`__ for the definition of the strategies.

 -  ``<linkedcells enabled="true" cell_size="2"/>``